h3xduck/Umbra/README.md

 ## Disclaimer
 This rookit is **purely for educational purposes**.
 I am not responsible for any damage resulting from its unintended use.

-Also bear in mind that Umbra does not incorporate any hiding or protection mechanisms yet.
+Also bear in mind that Umbra does not incorporate any rootkit hiding or protection mechanisms yet.

 **IMPORTANT:** If you are going to test this rootkit in your own machine, I *strongly recommend* to use a VM.